 No 10 forced to say Rishi Sunak has never paid a tax penalty amid Nadhim Zahawi row

-Follows pressure from Labour
+The announement comes after pressure from Labour

 Downing Street has been forced to say Rishi Sunak has never paid a tax penalty in the wake of the Nadhim Zahawi affair.

-The Prime Minister's press secretary initially insisted that Mr Sunak's taxes were "confidential", despite his pledge to publish his return shortly.
+The prime minister’s press secretary initially insisted that Mr Sunak’s taxes were “confidential”, despite his pledge to publish his return shortly.

 But Labour added to Mr Sunak’s woes by saying Sir Keir Starmer has never paid a fine to the taxman.